BabylonJS/OldDocumentationSite/content/extensions/MaterialsLibrary/Grid.md

 ## Using the Grid material

 As the grid material is a babylonJS extension, it is not included in the main babylon.js file.
-In order to use the material please download and reference the extencion from the following location:
+In order to use the material, please, download and reference the extension from the following location:
 [https://github.com/BabylonJS/Babylon.js/blob/master/materialsLibrary/dist/babylon.gridMaterial.js](https://github.com/BabylonJS/Babylon.js/blob/master/materialsLibrary/dist/babylon.gridMaterial.js)

 You can also use the minified version for your production projects from: